-A friend of mine was subjected to (her term) a corporate writing workshop by an acclaimed trainer, who offered a series of rapid fire "rules" for making your product better.
+A friend of mine was subjected to (her term) a corporate writing workshop by an acclaimed trainer who offered a series of rapid fire "rules" for making writing better.
 My pal, already a solid writer, thought most of the rules were "yes, but" directives, meaning that they require more than blind following.
 Case in point:

 Avoid the adjectives.
 Modifiers give only the illusion of meaning.

 How to use adjectives effectively

 Who didn't pad a high school paper or two with unnecessary adjectives (and adverbs, too, probably) to make word count or make up for a lack of research?
 But if you create content without adjectives, it very likely would be "deadly dull and tedious and stuffy and boring and des-per-ate-ly DULL" (to borrow a line from Monty Python's Flying Circus).
 At the very least, you'd risk creating content that might not be detailed enough.
 Some content may not rely so heavily on apt descriptions so a modicum of adjectival use is indicated.
 But other writing needs adjectives to work.
 It's like the Three Bears fairy tale.
 You want to find a level of adjective use that's just right for your audience and your purpose.

 Adjectives are vital for product copy.
 Check out these actual bridal gown descriptions from a sponsored magazine spread.
 They're are OK without adjectives, but are unlikely to evoke emotion and "that's my dress!" from brides-to-be:

 - The sparkly Beautiful Bling Wedding Dress.
 Feel pretty as a princess in this gown featuring a bodice embellished with sea pearls, bugle beads and crystals that falls into a full ruffled skirt with a chapel-length train.
 Available in white only.